Jae-Ro/stock_bot/README.md

 ```
 4. Make sure you add the ```--test_mode``` flag to the run argument if you're not trying to actually buy the product
-5. Make sure to download and install the geckodriver (webdriver for Firefox).
-If you're on mac and have homebrew installed you can run ```brew install geckodriver```
-6. Install the following python packages (note: this project uses python 3.7.6)
-   - selenium
-   - requests
-   - python-decouple
-   - asyncio
-   - locale

 #### Basic Run Command:
 - note: make sure to look at table of command line arguments before running